Priors, Hierarchy, and Information Asymmetry for Skill Transfer in Reinforcement Learning: Abstract

 \section{Abstract}

 The ability to discover behaviours from past experience and transfer them to new tasks is a hallmark of intelligent agents acting sample-efficiently in the real world.
 Equipping embodied reinforcement learners with the same ability may be crucial for their successful deployment in robotics.
-While hierarchical and KL-regularized RL individually hold promise here, arguably a hybrid approach could combine their respective benefits.
-Key to these fields is the use of information asymmetry to bias which skills are learnt.
-While asymmetric choice has a large influence on transferability, prior works have explored a narrow range of asymmetries, primarily motivated by intuition.
-In this paper, we theoretically and empirically show the crucial trade-off, controlled by information asymmetry, between the \emph{expressivity} and \emph{transferability} of skills across sequential tasks.
-Given this insight, we provide a principled approach towards choosing asymmetry and apply our approach to a complex, robotic block stacking domain, unsolvable by baselines, demonstrating the effectiveness of hierarchical KL-regularized RL, coupled with correct asymmetric choice, for sample-efficient transfer learning.
+While hierarchical and KL-regularized reinforcement learning individually hold promise here, arguably a hybrid approach could combine their respective benefits.
+Key to these fields is the use of information asymmetry across architectural modules to bias which skills are learnt.
+While asymmetry choice has a large influence on transferability, existing methods base their choice primarily on intuition in a domain-independent, potentially sub-optimal, manner.
+In this paper, we theoretically and empirically show the crucial \emph{expressivity-transferability} trade-off of skills across sequential tasks, controlled by information asymmetry.
+Given this insight, we introduce \textbf{A}ttentive \textbf{P}riors for \textbf{E}xpressive and Transferable \textbf{S}kills (APES), a hierarchical KL-regularized method, heavily benefiting from both priors and hierarchy.
+Unlike existing approaches, APES automates the choice of asymmetry by learning it in a data-driven, domain-dependent, way based on our \emph{expressivity-transferability} theorems.
+Experiments over complex transfer domains of varying levels of extrapolation and sparsity, such as robot block stacking, demonstrate the criticality of the correct asymmetric choice, with APES drastically outperforming previous methods.